-Located along Sth Africa's Garden Route, the Fancourt Estate has existed for more than a hundred years, before it was transformed into a golf resort.
+Located along Sth Africa's Garden Route, the Fancourt Estate existed for more than a hundred years, before it was transformed into a golf resort.

-The Montague course
+The Montagu course

 I am not a fan of kikuyu playing surfaces, but they are green and lush, and well maintained.